SkynetLabs/ansible-playbooks/README.md

 ### Check Access

-To check that you have access to all portals, execute:
+To check that you have access to all portals with the [portal-ping](#portal-ping) script.
-`scripts/portals-ping.sh`

 ### LastPass Login